BA407 Business MECOP Seminar — Course Syllabus

 difficulties in their MECOP experience.

-Attendance required: The MECOP program requires your attendance and hence, attendance will be taken.
+The MECOP program requires class attendance and hence, attendance will be taken.

 Report writing guidelines

-- Short summaries of each of the lab (≠ lecture) presentations/meetings (date, presentor(s),
+- Short summaries of each of the lab (≠ lecture) presentations/meetings (date, presenter(s),

 topic, summary of the presentation/discussion).